Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 # Assessment and feedback

 The course was formally assessed at the University of Edinburgh using NBGrader [@jupyter2019nbgrader].
-However, we also made use of informal feedback within the sessions with built-in quizzes in the Jupyter Notebooks using (Mentimeter)[https://www.mentimeter.com] and an associated Python Class.
+It was important to initially test the students summatively with weekly online quizzes, which could be completed multiple times.
+This gave students instant feedback on their performance, and allowed them to improve.
+In later weeks, the course was assessed formatively.
+However, we still made use of informal feedback within the sessions with built-in quizzes in the Jupyter Notebooks using (Mentimeter)[https://www.mentimeter.com] and an associated Python Class.
 We polled students to test their understanding of the material, to promote critical thinking, and check their background knowledge.
 We also used Mentimeter to gather feedback after each session, which helped us to improve the material further.
 Generally, the usage of embedded quizzes helped with engagement from students.
 Figure 1 shows an example of a Mentimeter quiz.
 ![image](figures/Mentimeter.png)
 *Figure 1: Example of how a Mentimeter poll can be directly embedded into a Jupyter notebook using the provided `Mentimeter` class.*